 Between the late 1940s and 1950s many new industries moved into vacated shipyard structures, including Kaiser Aircraft, Garwood, Butler, Southwest Welding, Pacific Vegetable Oil and United Heckathorn.
 In the mid-1950s the Richmond Redevelopment Agency began several projects that involved industry.
 One such project, known as the Harbor Gate Redevelopment Project, built warehouses on the site of former wartime housing and turned the city into a hub for major warehousing operations.
 The first warehouse operation to move to Richmond was Ford Parts and International Harvester, followed by Safeway and United Grocers.
 Chemical and research facilities also moved to Richmond during the postwar development period.
 Chevron USA and Chevron Research remain Richmond's main industry and employer.
 A few other major redevelopments took place between the 1970s and 1990, which brought growth and prosperity to the city.
 In the mid-1970s the city's Marina became the target for a 350-acre master-planned waterfront community.
 The Hilltop Mall opened in 1976 and the Knox freeway was built, which crosses Richmond?s south shoreline and connects Interstate 80 with the Richmond-San Rafael Bridge.
 The freeway's surrounding area, with its seven interchanges along the shoreline, became a sought-after site for high-tech industrial, business park and commercial development.
 Today biotechnology and light industrial companies have found a niche in Richmond?s growing economy.
 As Richmond's industry, community and ever-changing business environment continues to thrive, it has much potential for further prosperity.
 As of the 2010 census, Richmond's population had grown to 103,701.

-Willoughby Brod, LLP has a history of taking great care of its clients in Richmond and the surrounding area.
+the Brod Law Firm has a history of taking great care of its clients in Richmond and the surrounding area.
 The firm takes tremendous pride in representing individual people, as well as small businesses, and not insurance companies or large corporations.

 We are Richmond injury attorneys, and we work on a contingency fee basis in cases involving personal injuries, where we focus on very serious and catastrophic injuries.
 In a contingency fee-based case, unless we obtain a recovery on your behalf, no legal fees are owed.
 We are Richmond business attorneys, and we are always conscious of the financial interests of our clients while striving to protect their legal interests.